 Source said that #Mariners have had serious discussions with Phillies about Marlon Byrd.
 Said he is willing to waive his no trade clause.— Ryan Divish (@RyanDivish) July 13, 2014

-“To think about where we’ve come from at my introductory news conference, and I think you guys would all agree, the negativity that was surrounding this club, the doubts, I think this organization has come quite far.
+“To think about where we’ve come from at my introductory news conference, and I think you guys would all agree, the negativity that was surrounding this club, the doubts, I think this organization has come quite far," he said.

 McClendon and Co. have since reinforced their words by looking to add Byrd.
 As his current pace suggests, the journeyman has found a new fire at the plate:

 The biggest hurdle to any potential deal for Byrd was recently revealed—his latest contract featured a no-trade clause that permits him to block a move to four franchises.

 The Mariners, of course, are one of the four.